Covid-19 coronavirus: How will the new 'digital diary' app work as Kiwis head back to the bars?

 Jacinda Ardern has previously said the 10-person limit on gatherings will be assessed at Cabinet on Monday and will today give more details on what criteria they'd want to see before making that decision.

-But it's unlikely there'll be a shift to alert level 1 in the very near future.
+But a shift to alert level 1 is unlikely in the very near future.

 And it was too early to say whether some regions without active cases could be moved down a level sooner than others.